pyrocms/pyrocms/docs/setup/installation.md

 It is often helpful to have different configuration values based on the environment the application is running in.
 For example, you may wish to use a different cache driver locally than you do on your production server.
 It's easy using environment based configuration.

-To make this a cinch, PyroCMS utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library by Vance Lucas as provided by Laravel.
+To make this a cinch,PyroCMS utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library by Vance Lucas provided by Laravel.
 After completing installation via the CLI installer or GUI installer a default `.env` file will be generated for you.

 All of the variables listed in this file will be loaded into the `$_ENV` PHP super-global when your application receives a request.
 You may use the `env` helper to retrieve values from these variables.
 In fact, if you review the configuration files, you will notice several of the options already using this helper!